renderedtext/snippets/docs/slow_docker_troubleshoot.md

       - docker-debug-pull php:latest
       - docker-debug-log
 ```
-Get the logs from the project artifacts and send them to the support.
+Get the logs from the job artifacts and send them to the support.

 ### 4. Notes